-Z. Petak (2015) Evidence-Based Policy Making and the Implementation of Regulatory Impact Assessment in Croatia.
-Management and Business Administration: Central Europe, Vol. 23, no. 2, pp. 147-162.
-Cyprus Score 2 Under Cyprus' presidential system, draft bills are prepared by the responsible line ministry and sent to the secretariat of the Council of Ministers for inclusion on meetings' agenda.
-Advice, limited to the constitutionality of the draft, is usually provided by the Attorney General's Office.
-The secretariat of the Council of Ministers is expected to check proposals for consistency with previous decisions and existing laws.
-There is no GO in the sense of a body with sufficient sectoral expertise or capacities to evaluate draft laws related to fiscal and strategic planning.
+Petak, Z. (2015): Evidence-Based Policy Making and the Implementation of Regulatory Impact Assessment in Croatia, in: Management and Business Administration: Central Europe 23(2), 147-162.
+Cyprus Score 2 Under Cyprus' presidential system, competent line ministries draft bills and send them to the secretariat of the Council of Ministers.
+The secretariat supports the cabinet's work and forwards its decisions to concerned offices.
+Advice, limited to the constitutionality of drafts, is provided by the Attorney General's Office.
+There is no GO with the task or sufficient sectoral expertise or capacities to evaluate draft laws in relation to fiscal and strategic planning.
+However, the law on fiscal responsibility empowers the finance minister to control and/or decide upon budgetary proposals.
 Indicator GO Gatekeeping Question Can the government office / prime minister's office return items envisaged for the cabinet meeting on the basis of policy considerations?
 41 OECD and EU countries are sorted according to their performance on a scale from 10 (best) to 1 (lowest).
-This scale is tied to four qualitative evaluation levels. - 10-9 = The GO/PMO can return all/most items on policy grounds. - 8-6 = The GO/PMO can return some items on policy grounds. - 5-3 = The GO/PMO can return items on technical, formal grounds only. - 2-1 = The GO/PMO has no authority to return items.
+This scale is tied to four qualitative evaluation levels.
+10-9 = The GO/PMO can return all/most items on policy grounds.

+8-6 = The GO/PMO can return some items on policy grounds.

+5-3 = The GO/PMO can return items on technical, formal grounds only.
+2-1 = The GO/PMO has no authority to return items.